Robometer: Scaling General-Purpose Robotic Reward Models via Trajectory Comparisons: Introduction

-Finally, we show that \method\ outperforms relevant baselines in real-world robot learning applications across a diverse set of downstream applications that span different learning paradigms: (1) automatic online RL, (2) offline RL with noisy and expert trajectories, (3) dataset filtering for imitation learning, and (4) zero-shot failure detection across multiple robot embodiments and institutions.
+Finally, we show that \method\ outperforms relevant baselines in real-world robot learning applications across a diverse set of downstream applications: (1) automatic online RL, (2) offline RL with noisy and expert trajectories, (3) dataset filtering for imitation learning, and (4) zero-shot failure detection across multiple robot embodiments and institutions.
 Overall, policy learning experiments with \method\ demonstrate $\mathbf{{2.4}}-\mathbf{{4.5\times}}$ higher success rates than the best baseline in each category.
-We publicly release the \method\ model, the \datasetname\ dataset, and code at \url{https://robometer.github.io}.
+We publicly release \method, \datasetname, and the training code at \url{https://robometer.github.io}, enabling the community to train their own models using our recipe or to directly use \method\ for robot manipulation applications.